-The Hydrogen Hack is an annual event that introduces young people aged 12-18 to hydrogen fuel cell technology by challenging them to build a device using a hydrogen fuel cell and programming to make something useful.
+The Hydrogen Hack is an annual event that introduces young people aged 12-18 to hydrogen fuel cell technology by challenging them to build a useful device using a hydrogen fuel cell and programming.

-The winning entrant was a haptic stick for blind people that used the hydrogen fuel cell to power Arduino and the Microbit to sense obstacles and alert the user through vibration and sound.
+The winning entrant was a haptic stick for blind people that used the hydrogen fuel cell to power an Arduino and a Microbit to sense obstacles, alerting the user through vibration and sound.

 Best Electrical Engineering – Duck the David (BOC Centre)